 Revenue fell 16 percent to $9.70 billion, hurt by the refranchising of bottling territories and a strong dollar.

 However, revenue beat the average analysts' estimate of $9.65 billion.

 The company also forecast adjusted 2017 profit to be flat or down 2 percent, compared with its previous forecast of a 1-3 percent decline, citing lower impact from currency exchange rates.

-Coca-Cola's shares were largely flat at $45.34 on Wednesday.
+Coca-Cola's shares were marginally up in premarket trading on Monday.
 (Reporting by Sruthi Ramakrishnan in Bengaluru; Editing by Arun Koyyur)